Jewish wedding ceremonies in the state of New York can take place after the marriage license waiting period. (see below)

 Marriage licenses are required by secular law.
 Ketubah’s are required by Jewish law.

 See New York State’s “Getting Married in New York” web site for additional information. – The details are listed by The New York State Department of Health for those planning to get married in New York and New York City.
-New York City Marriages – Now you can Apply Online for Your Marriage License – The City of New York added this wonderful feature.
-To apply, and submit your Marriage Application online.
-You will still be required to pick up your License in person, together as a couple with proper ID.
-Save time at the New York City Marriage Bureau, apply online.
+New York City Marriages – Now you can Apply Online and receive your your Marriage License using NYC Cupid.
 Read the rules and policies for this simple process.
 Enjoy!

 Did You Know?